 Expect A Longer Ragweed SeasonIf you have hay fever, it's not what you want to hear: the ragweed season's already started and it's likely to last longer.

-When August comes around, Cortez Jones says his allergies get him “discombobulated.”
+Good Question: Are Allergies Worse In Minnesota Than Other States?When August comes around, Cortez Jones says his allergies get him “discombobulated.”
 Watery eyes, runny nose.
 It’s part of almost every Minnesota August.
 The ragweed is in full bloom, pollen is flying through the air.
 “My allergies are worse than 5 other states I’ve been in,” wrote Kat Melgaard.